-- (3), (7) and (12), and 112.3143, Florida Statutes, and other applicable portion of the Code of Ethics for Public Officers and Employees.
-The Governing Board Chair shall annually provide to the District a statement confirming that: - Section 9.K.1: No Member of the School's Governing Board, acting in his/her private capacity, has sold services directly or indirectly to the School; - Section 9.K.2: No spouse, parent, child, stepchild, sibling, or employee of any Board Member serves as a member of the School's Governing Board; - Section 9.K.3: No Member of the School's Governing Board is an employee of the School or of the education services provider ("ESP") company operating the School; and - Section 9.K.4: No member of the School's Governing Board has received compensation, directly or indirectly from the School's operations, other than reimbursement of out of pocket expenses and substantiated with receipts or similar documentation. - Section 9.K.5: A violation of any of the foregoing provisions shall constitute a material breach of this Charter and good cause for its termination. - Section 9.L: Bonding of School Personnel: The officers, directors, and employees of the School who have the authority to receive and expend funds on behalf of the School shall be bonded to the same degree as officers and employees of the Sponsor.
-All bonds shall run to the School, the not-for-profit organization, and the Sponsor and shall be on file for inspection at all times. - Section 9.M: School's Chief Administrator/Principal: The duties of the School's Chief Administrator/Principal shall be as set forth in the School's approved Application (Appendix I.) The teachers, support, and contractual staff of the School will be directly supervised by the Principal or other on-site administrator. - Section 9.N: Notification of Proper Authorities: If after adopting the budget, a Member of the Governing Board in his/her obligated diligence believes that any other member of the Governing Board or any vendor, vendor's employee, education service provider ("ESP") company, or ESP company agent or employee is directly responsible or wrongfully advises the members of the Governing Board to expend monies not detailed in the budget or not available because of other necessary expenses or limitation of funds, that Governing Board Member should immediately notify the Sponsor, the Florida Department of Education, and if deemed proper, the Attorney General, or any other proper authority. - Section 9.O: Volunteer Advisory Committee: The School shall have a Charter School Advisory Committee whose selection and duties shall be as set forth in the School's approved Application (Appendix 1).
+Section 9.K.1: No Member of the School's Governing Board, acting in his/her private capacity, has sold services directly or indirectly to the School;

+Section 9.K.2: No spouse, parent, child, stepchild, sibling, or employee of any Board Member serves as a member of the School's Governing Board;

+Section 9.K.3: No Member of the School's Governing Board is an employee of the School or of the education services provider ("ESP") company operating the School; and

+Section 9.K.4: No member of the School's Governing Board has received compensation, directly or indirectly from the School's operations.

+Section 9.K.5: A violation of any of the foregoing provisions shall constitute a material breach of this Charter and good cause for its termination.

+Section 9.L: Bonding of School Personnel: The officers, directors, and employees of the School who have the authority to receive and expend funds on behalf of the School shall be bonded to the same degree as officers and employees of the Sponsor.
+All bonds shall run to the School, the not-for-profit organization, and the Sponsor and shall be on file for inspection at all times.

+Section 9.M: School's Chief Administrator/Principal: The duties of the SCHOOL's Chief Administrator/Principal shall be as set forth in the School's approved Application (Appendix I.) The teachers, support, and contractual staff of the School will be directly supervised by the Principal or other on-site administrator.

+Section 9.N: Notification of Proper Authorities: If after adopting the budget, a Member of the Governing Board in his/her obligated diligence believes that any other member of the Governing Board or any vendor, vendor's employee, education service provider ("ESP") company, or ESP company agent or employee is directly responsible or wrongfully advises the members of the Governing Board to expend monies not detailed in the budget or not available because of other necessary expenses or limitation of funds, that Governing Board Member should immediately notify the Sponsor, the Florida Department of Education, and if deemed proper, the Attorney General, or any other proper authority.

+Section 9.O: Volunteer Advisory Committee: The School shall have a Charter School Advisory Committee whose selection and duties shall be as set forth in the School's approved Application (Appendix 1).